BOUCHARD, ÉTIENNE, surgeon; b. c. 1622 in the parish of Saint-Paul, Paris, son of Pierre Bouchard and Nicole Charland; d. 1676 in Montreal.

-Bouchard had married Marguerite Boissel at Quebec, 6 Oct.
-1657; they had seven children of whom at least three survived their father.
+Bouchard had married Marguerite Boessel at Quebec on 6 Aug.
+1657; they had seven children, of whom at least three survived their father.
 When he died at his colleague Martinet’s home, 19 July 1676, he was a sick man, abandoned by his wife and separated from his children.
 He had been a doctor at the Hôtel-Dieu.

 AJM, Greffe de Bénigne Basset, 5 août 1665 et passim; Greffe de Lambert Closse, 3 mars 1665; Greffe de Jean de Saint-Père, 16 août 1656.
 AJQ, Greffe de Guillaume Audouart, 23 juillet 1657.
 Lionel Audet-Lapointe, “Étienne Bouchard, chirurgien à Ville-Marie en 1653,” SGCF Mémoires, XIII (1962), 241–43.
 Godbout, “Nos ancêtres,” APQ Rapport, 1959–60, 292f. É.-Z. Massicotte, “Les chirurgiens, médecins, etc., de Montréal sous le régime français,” APQ Rapport, 1922–23, 132f., 146f.
 Maria Mondoux, “Les ‘Hommes’ de Montréal,” RHAF, II (1948–49), 71.